jbetancur/react-data-table-component/README.md

 # React Data Table Component

 Creating yet another React table library came out of necessity while developing a web application for a growing startup.
-I discovered that while there are some great table libraries out there, some required heavy customization, were missing out of the box features such as built in sorting and pagination, or required understanding the atmoic structure of html tables.
+I discovered that while there are some great table libraries out there, some required heavy customization, were missing out of the box features such as built in sorting and pagination, or required understanding the atomic structure of html tables.

 The goal of this project may change or grow, but it's simply to provide an easy to use interface for creating tables when you don't need complex enterprise capabilities, but still allowing some "leeway" for customization.